(Changelog - Apr 11th, 2022)

 Arion gets word of this and suggests Altena to reunite with Leif, which means joining Seliph’s army and eventually making of Arion and Altena enemies, this is because of the curse of the [Gáe Bolg] and the [Gungnir], the latter of which is wielded by Arion himself, where the wielders of those weapons are fated to fight each other.

-Eventually, Altena manages to join Seliph’s army and fights for them with strong resolve.
+Eventually, Altena manages to join Seliph’s army and fights for them, unwavering in battle and together with her brother after an unexpected reunion.

 In the last chapter, Arion decides to recapture Chalphy as he appears from the southwest later in said chapter, but Altena manages to persuade him into serving her, she told him he’s so caught up in his ego and leaves her own fate to Arion (by deciding whether or not he kills her), but he comes to a realizement and agrees to help her.

-Altena is depicted as a mellow individual, and protective of her citizens, even though she has no recollection of her parents, she still feels their warmth as if it was otherwordly, which has thankfully been passed down to her.
+Altena is depicted as a mellow individual, and protective of her citizens, companions and friends/family, even though she has no recollection of her parents, she still feels their warmth as if it was otherwordly, which has thankfully been passed down to her.

 One example of her kindness is her conversation with Sharlow in chapter 10 of the game, where he wants to cast a magic protection spell to raise her resistance (since wyvern riders tend to have it very low), but… this spell comes at the cost of a little life force:

-She tells Sharlow she can’t accept his offer, but he’s worried about her and insists, so she ends up accepting on the condition Sharlow will back off at the first sign of weakness, this results in Altena’s resistance going up by 5 points permanently.
+She tells Sharlow she can’t accept his offer precisely because of the cost involved and she doesn’t want him to get hurt, but he’s worried about her and insists, so she ends up accepting on the condition Sharlow will back off at the first sign of weakness, this results in Altena’s resistance going up by 5 points permanently.

 She's without a doubt a very approachable personality with a gentle mien, in FEH, she's not that different from how we know her from FE4.
-She was also a girl with a rather emotive past, as I've been covering in her bio (to put it short, she was raised by the very man that killed her OG parents because she was able to use a special weapon, thus serve to fullfill that man's ambitions).
+She was also a girl with a rather emotive past, as I've been covering in her bio.

 And I like her design so much, she's depicted as a mentally strong and beautiful woman, FEH still managing to captivate that essence perfectly; she wants to give Kiran her very best in battle, like how Nino does.